Prajwal5180/Defender-for-Cloud/modules/module2-understanding-your-cloudattack-surface.md

-# Module B - Understanding your cloud attack surface
+# Module C - Understanding your cloud attack surface
 <br>
 As you saw in Module 1, Defender for Cloud CSPM will help you identify weaknesses against best practices based on the workload running in your Azure Tenant / Subscription.
 These deviations are presented as recommendations and we performed a walkthrough of some of them.